mr-Vestr/adb-lite-desktop/README_EN.md

 | **Linux** | Pre-built binary in [Releases](https://github.com/mr-Vestr/adb-lite-desktop/releases) |
 | **macOS** | Requires self-build.
 I don't have a Mac :( |

-> ⚠️ On Windows, just double-click the file to launch it.
-On Linux, run the file via terminal by specifying its path.
+> ⚠️ On Windows and Linux, simply double-click the file to launch it.
+However, if that doesn't work on Linux, launch it via the terminal: `./ADB_Lite_Desktop`.

 ---